kcaliskan/advanced-js/5-prototypal-inheritance/1-prototypal-inheritance.md

 array.__proto__; // we go up the prototype chain and can see the constructor Array

-// We get the "base object" in JavaScript.
-This is the object that everything in javaScript gets created including functions and arrays. array.__proto__.__proto__;
+array.__proto__.__proto__; // We get the "base object" in JavaScript.
+//This is the object that everything in javaScript gets created including functions and arrays.
 ```

 2. Object gets access to the properties and methods of another object through the prototype chain.